isaacs/node-glob/README.md

 * `match` Every time a match is found, this is emitted with the specific thing that matched.
 It is not deduplicated or resolved to a realpath.
-* `error` Emitted when an unexpected error is encountered, or whenever any fs error occurs if `options.strict` is set.
+* `error` Emitted when an unexpected error is encountered, or whenever any fs error occurs, unless the `strict` option is set to false.
 * `abort` When `abort()` is called, this event is raised.

 ### Methods